- + General

 - + Post-Enrolment

-We will only collect and use personal information that you have provided to us during your study to help both you and your Tutor manage your progress on the course(s) and to ensure your personal details are up to date.
+We will only collect and use personal information that you have provided to us during your study to help both you and your Tutor manage your progress on the course(s) in line with our contract with you and as part of our Public Task; and also to ensure your personal details are up to date.

 We will not pass data to any third parties unless it is required by law or governmental authority.